|

 In the future, genetics might lend a possible, literary dimension to biology, granting every

-- Stuart A. Kauffman (a MacArthur Fellow, who is now the iCore Chair for the Institute of
+geneticist the power to become a poet in the medium of life.
+Stuart A. Kauffman (a MacArthur Fellow, who is now the iCore Chair for the Institute of

 Biocomplexity and Informatics at the University of Calgary) has agreed to lend me the